 By ensuring less contact between yourself and other people, you can help minimise risks to not only yourself but people who might be more vulnerable to the virus.

-A primary cause of COVID-19 spreading is contact with a person while they are infectious, including in the 24-48 hours before their symptoms first appear;
+A primary cause of COVID-19 spreading is contact with a person while they are infectious, the 24-48 hours before their symptoms first appear;

 Other opportunities for infection include: